Musō Gonnosuke: His first duel with Miyamoto Musashi

-Again, the details of exactly what happened in the duel are debated and still unclear.
+The details of exactly what happened in the duel are debated and still unclear.
 In the version found in the Kaijo monogatari, Gonnosuke and Musashi meets in Akashi instead of Edo, and the former is also brandishing a long four shaku staff instead of a wooden sword.
 It states that Gonnosuke had previously encountered Musashi's father, Shinmen Munisai, who was an expert of the jitte and had defeated him.
 Gonnosuke, in a condescending tone of voice, asked Musashi if he was as skilled as his father and if he used similar techniques.
 Musashi supposedly said: "If you have seen my father's technique you have seen mine", after which Gonnosuke attacked Musashi and was defeated.

-The weapons used are also in debate.
-As mentioned above, some claim Gonnosuke was using a long staff (bo) reinforced with metal rings.
+The weapons used are also a subject of debate.
+Some accounts claim Gonnosuke was using a long staff (bo) reinforced with metal rings.
 Other versions claim he used an exceptionally long wooden sword which was above the average length of a Japanese sword over four shaku 1 long, (roughly 121 cm or 48 inches), instead of the normal length bokuto of around 2.45 Shaku (roughly 74 cm or 29 inches).
 Musashi's weapon of choice is also debated.
 One version say he was armed with only a half-finished bokuto, which Musashi was actually still carving as the duel began, and used it to overwhelm Gonnosuke without ever using the X-shaped block, instead hitting him lightly on the forehead as to demonstrate his superior stance in battle and emphasizing proper distance to an opponent, or Maai.

-In any case, the critical part of the story is that Gonnosuke was defeated with relative ease much to Gonnosuke's chagrin.
-Gonnosuke became disillusioned at this sudden defeat, plus the fact that Musashi had Gonnosuke live even though he had been at his mercy.
-Gonnosuke withdraw to a Shinto monastery to contemplate his defeat.
+Because Gonnosuke did not expect to be bested with such ease, he withdraw to a Shinto monastery to contemplate his defeat.